Enhancing Student Wellbeing and Learning Through Personal Tutoring

 Session Outline

-The presentation outlines how the principles and practices described in the book chapter were implemented within the BSc Psychology programme at Kings College London, focusing on clarity of tutoring purpose, alignment with programme-level outcomes, and the integration of wellbeing-informed activities across the student lifecycle.
-Attention is given to how personal tutoring can move beyond reactive pastoral support towards a coherent educational space that supports learning, reflection, and development over time.
+The presentation outlines how the principles and practices described in the book chapter were implemented within the BSc Psychology programme at King’s College London, focusing on clarity of tutoring purpose, alignment with programme-level outcomes, and the integration of wellbeing-informed activities across the student lifecycle.
+Attention is given to how personal tutoring can move beyond reactive pastoral support towards a coherent educational space that supports learning, reflection, and belonging over time.

 Learning Outcomes